offsecph/CREAMpi/README.md

 ### VPN setup: Connecting to C2

 ```
-OpenVPN tunneling is Enabled by default upon provisioning when vpn tunnel provider is selected.
+OpenVPN tunneling is Enabled by default on all types of installation upon
+provisioning when vpn tunnel provider is selected.
+An OpenVPN server is
-An OpenVPN server is required to perform such actions and request .ovpn file for the client.
+required to perform such actions and request .ovpn file for the client.

 Requirements:
 1. An openvpn server setup with .ovpn file